Dedicated vs Shared IPs: Which Should You Choose for Better Deliverability

 GlockApps will help you test your deliverability with dozens of popular mailbox providers.
 The tool will show you where your email is placed at Gmail, Yahoo, AOL, Hotmail, Outlook and other mailbox providers.
 Thus, you will see if there is an improvement in your deliverability as your warm-up process is progressing.

 3. Monitoring the IP Address Reputation: Know Before It’s Too Late.

 As you keep the reputation of your dedicated IPs in your hands, it’s important that you are aware of its current state.

-You should regularly check your IPs against blacklists as blacklists can dramatically impact your deliverability to the Inbox.
+You should do a regular IP blacklist check as blacklists can dramatically impact your deliverability to the Inbox.

 You can check whether or not your sending IP addresses are on any of the common blacklists using the GlockApps email tests or an uptime IP blacklist monitor.

 If you find your IP blacklisted, see how bad of a blacklist you’re on and whether or not your deliverability problems are caused by the blacklisting issue.

 There is a lot of small blacklists that don’t really have a lot of weight.
 There are real-time blacklists meaning your IP can actually get in and out of a blacklist and don’t stay on it permanently.

 And there are major blacklists like Spamhaus.
 A Spamhaus listing is likely to result in mail being blocked.

 So, if your IP is listed in any of major blacklists which hurt your deliverability, it’s recommended that you try to remove your IP from a blacklist.